Microsoft/azure-docs.pt-pt/articles/cognitive-services/Computer-vision/QuickStarts/javascript-hand-text.md

         .done(function(data, textStatus, jqXHR) {
             // Show progress.
-            $("#responseTextArea").val("Handwritten text submitted. " +
+            $("#responseTextArea").val("Text submitted. " +
                 "Waiting 10 seconds to retrieve the recognized text.");

             // Note: The response may not be immediately available.
-Handwriting
+Text
             // recognition is an asynchronous operation that can take a variable
             // amount of time depending on the length of the text you want to
             // recognize.
 You may need to wait or retry the GET operation.